Nwillia/HW2/myutils/plot_cp.md

-# This function creates a visualization of cp in a dataset.
+# This function returns a ggplot with or without confidence interval.

 ## Description

-This function creates a visualization of cp in a dataset.
+This function returns a ggplot with or without confidence interval.

 ## Usage